Sorrel Hays

-Sorrel Hays (August 6, 1941 – February 9, 2020) was an American pianist, composer and artist.
+Sorrel Hays (August 6, 1941 – February 9, 2020) was an American pianist, composer, filmmaker and artist.

 Life

-Hays was born Doris Ernestine Hays was born in Memphis, Tennessee, and in 1985 adopted her grandmother's family name of Sorrel.
+Hays was born Doris Ernestine Hays in Memphis, Tennessee, and in 1985 adopted her grandmother's family name of Sorrel.
 She studied music with Harold Cadek at the University of Tennessee at Chattanooga, graduating in 1963.
 She continued her education for three years studying with Friedrich Wührer and Hedwig Bilgram at the Hochschule für Musik in Munich, Germany.
 She then studied with Paul Badura-Skoda and Rudolf Kolisch at the University of Wisconsin in Madison, graduating with a Master of Music degree.